bytecodealliance/wasm-micro-runtime/doc/build_wasm_app.md

                             Use +feature to enable a feature, or -feature to disable it For example, --cpu-features=+feature1,-feature2
-                            Use --cpu-features=+help to list all the features supported --opt-level=n             Set the optimization level (0 to 3, default: 3, which is fastest) --size-level=n            Set the code size level (0 to 3, default: 3, which is smallest) -sgx                      Generate code for SGX platform (Intel Software Guard Extention) --format=<format>         Specifies the format of the output file The format supported:
+                            Use --cpu-features=+help to list all the features supported --opt-level=n             Set the optimization level (0 to 3, default is 3) --size-level=n            Set the code size level (0 to 3, default is 3) -sgx                      Generate code for SGX platform (Intel Software Guard Extention) --bounds-checks=1/0       Enable or disable the bounds checks for memory access: by default it is disabled in all 64-bit platforms except SGX and in these platforms runtime does bounds checks with hardware trap, and by default it is enabled in all 32-bit platforms --format=<format>         Specifies the format of the output file The format supported:
                               aot (default)  AoT file
                               object         Native object file
                               llvmir-unopt   Unoptimized LLVM IR
-                              llvmir-opt     Optimized LLVM IR
+                              llvmir-opt     Optimized LLVM IR --enable-bulk-memory      Enable the post-MVP bulk memory feature --enable-multi-thread     Enable multi-thread feature, the dependent features bulk-memory and --enable-tail-call        Enable the post-MVP tail call feature thread-mgr will be enabled automatically --enable-simd             Enable the post-MVP 128-bit SIMD feature --enable-dump-call-stack  Enable stack trace feature -v=n                      Set log verbose level (0 to 5, default is 2), larger with more log
 Examples: wamrc -o test.aot test.wasm
           wamrc --target=i386 -o test.aot test.wasm
           wamrc --target=i386 --format=object -o test.o test.wasm
 ```